-4707: DE CPR/FIRST AID (Dual Enrollment offering- MCCC) - Meets 3 times a cycle
+4707: DE CPR/FIRST AID (Dual Enrollment offering- MCCC)

 This course will provide a deeper understanding of the knowledge and skills required in an emergency.
 It will provide all the necessary information, written, practical and skill work to become certified by the American Heart Association in CPR and First Aid.
-Interested students are eligible for college credits from Montgomery County Community College upon completion of the course with the grade of a 'C' or better.
+Interested students are eligible for college credits from Montgomery County Community College upon completion of the course with a grade of a 'C' or better.